-This tax strategy document sets out the policy and approach in respect of how the UK operations of the Fidelis Insurance Holdings Limited (“FIHL”) Group conducts their UK tax affairs and manages tax risk for the year ended 31st December 2020.
-FIHL is a privately owned Bermuda-based holding company, which, through its subsidiaries in the United Kingdom, Republic of Ireland and Bermuda, is a global provider of specialty insurance and reinsurance products.
-The Group operates in the UK via several different legal entities.¹
+This tax strategy document sets out the policy and approach in respect of how the UK operations of the Fidelis Insurance Holdings Limited (“FIHL”) Group conduct their UK tax affairs and manage tax risk for the year ended 31st December 2022.
+FIHL is a privately owned Bermuda-based holding company, which, through its subsidiaries in the United Kingdom, Republic of Ireland, Belgium and Bermuda, is a global provider of specialty insurance and reinsurance products.
+The Group operates in the UK via several different legal entities.1

 Fidelis manages its tax affairs based on the following principles: